vishalchovatiya/Linux-System-Programming/Binary Semaphore Between Threads.md

         char *Msg2 = "sum = ";

         // int sem_init(sem_t *sem /* pointer to semaphore variable*/,
-                        int pshared /* If = 0: Semaphore can be used in threads only, else in process*/, unsigned int value /* initial value of the semaphore counter*/);
+                        int pshared /* If = 0: can be used in threads only, else in process(must be map in shared memory)*/, unsigned int value /* initial value of the semaphore counter*/);
         // return value 0 on successful & -1 on failure